tenzincode/cheatsheets/typescript.md

 }
 ```

+## Classes

-Classes - members are public by default
+- Members are public by default

 ```typescript
 class Point {